 DeWalt has less items to choose from in this particular line of products, but it does incorporate the Tool Connect Technology.
 Makita offsets this by integrating their Assist Mode Technology for enhanced efficiency.

-Taking a general look at the impact wrenches from the DeWalt 20V and the Makita 18V lines, the Makita options are more powerful in our expert opinion, but DeWalt is a bit more advanced with the help of its technologies.
+Taking a general look at the impact wrenches from the DeWalt 20V and the Makita 18V lines, the Makita options are more powerful in my expert opinion, but DeWalt is a bit more advanced with the help of its technologies.
 DeWalt has customizable settings while Makita has speed and assist modes to choose from.

 Impact Driver